Top Social Media College Rankings FAQs

 The Top Social Media Colleges ranking methodology factors in and normalizes the score based on the size of each college's enrollment, and only accounts for schools with an enrollment exceeding 1,000 students.
 The StudentAdvisor systems have been tracking the social media accounts for a time and are tuned to alert for sudden changes in any metrics that may warrant further analysis for efficacy.

 Q: Who owns StudentAdvisor?

-We are owned by the Washington Post Company.
+We are owned by the Graham Holdings Company, formerly the Washington Post.